WinterAxis/ESV-MD-Bible/The_Bible_esv/62_1_John/1_John_3.md

 And this is his commandment, that we believe in the name of his Son Jesus Christ and love one another, just as he has commanded us.

 ###### 24
 Whoever keeps his commandments abides in God, and God in him.
-And by this we know that he abides in us, by the Spirit whom he has given us. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And by this we know that he abides in us, by the Spirit whom he has given us.

 ***